-It’s that time of the year again: Work Learn applications have just opened, which means lots of you are gearing up to scroll through CareersOnline in search of the perfect position.
+It’s that time of the year again: Work Learn applications open August 2, which means a lot of you are gearing up to scroll through CareersOnline in search of the perfect position.

 If this is your first time applying for a Work Learn position, or if you’ve been unsuccessful in the past, here are a few tips (from someone who’s had a Work Learn job) that will hopefully give you an edge!